Julian Casablancas: The Voidz (2013–present)

-The Voidz, formerly known as Julian Casablancas + The Voidz, was formed in 2013.
+The Voidz, formerly known as Julian Casablancas + the Voidz, was formed in 2013.
 Along with Casablancas as lead vocalist, the band consists of Jeramy "Beardo" Gritter and Amir Yaghmai on guitar, Jacob "Jake" Bercovici on bass (as well as synthesizer), Alex Carapetis on drums and percussion, and Jeff Kite on keyboard.
-Wanting to earn a greater sense of respect as a band, rather than be perceived as a "side-project" of Julian's, the band officially changed their name from "Julian Casablancas + The Voidz" to simply "The Voidz" during an 'initiation' video on the band's YouTube page on December 8, 2017.
+Wanting to earn a greater sense of respect as a band, rather than be perceived as a "side-project" of Julian's, the band officially changed their name from "Julian Casablancas + the Voidz" to simply "the Voidz" during an 'initiation' video on the band's YouTube page on December 8, 2017.
 Julian performed with Carapetis and Kite throughout the tour for his solo album, Phrazes for the Young.
 Through Carapetis, Casablancas met Gritter and Bercovici.
-Bercovici, having played music with Yaghmai for several of years, then connected him to Casablancas, forming what is now known as The Voidz.
+Bercovici, having played music with Yaghmai for several of years, then connected him to Casablancas, forming what is now known as the Voidz.

-Though the band's sound has not always been well received, The Voidz aim to "bridge the gap" between music that is both aggressive and complex.
+Though the band's sound has not always been well received, the Voidz aim to "bridge the gap" between music that is both aggressive and complex.
 They share the goal of "representing things unseen" and "exploring [music] from the margins", as Jake [Bercovici] has said.
-Inspired by the complex nature of Middle Eastern music scales, Casablancas claims to be more interested in "the in between notes" than the traditional seven note scale of Western music.
+Inspired by the complex nature of Middle Eastern music scales, Casablancas says he is more interested in "the in between notes" than the traditional seven note scale of Western music.
 The band is bound by a mutual love for powerful music that does not gain much attention in mainstream media, which is embodied in Julian's record company, Cult Records, as well.
-Julian claims that his work with The Voidz is simply an "evolution of the same mission" [as with The Strokes], but The Voidz are more aligned with the type of music with which he would like to experiment, moving forward.
+Casablancas says his work with the Voidz is simply an "evolution of the same mission" [as with the Strokes], but the Voidz are more aligned with the type of music with which he would like to experiment, moving forward.
 Though the Voidz remain a more active musical entity, both bands are still currently represented under Cult Records.